ioncodes/LRR_RU_NOCD/README.md

 # Lego Rock Raiders NOCD Crack (Russian Version)
-Apparently the Russian version of Lego Rock Raiders is slightly different compared to the other versions (see below).
-I ended up writing this NOCD crack as the group called "Research Realm" that aims to preserve Lego's history needed help with it.
+Apparently the Russian version made by [Noviy Disk](https://kb.rockraidersunited.com/Noviy_Disk) of Lego Rock Raiders is slightly different compared to the other versions (see below).
+I ended up writing this NOCD crack as the group called "The Research Realm" that aims to preserve Lego's history needed help with it.
+The current release is considered to be fully functional and allows you the enjoy the game fully.
+The crack has been tested using the installer files provided by "The Research Realm" and can be found [here](https://lrr.researchrealm.net/).

 ## What's the issue with this version?
 1. Apparently a NOCD crack doesn't exist for this version